Socratrees/articles/_posts/2021-01-01-hci-systems-research-is-dead.md

 - Limit the introduction of related systems of fields that your "peers" are unlikely to know about, and abstain from highlighting how your work is similar.
 It will unncessarily decrease your chances of getting accepted.
 - Don't report on design challenges you uncover as part of creating and using an "interactive sketch" ([Greenberg & Buxton, 2008][12]).
 Many reviewers will treat such design insights as a failed empirical evaluation and ask you to revise and resubmit.

 But don't take my word for it.
-Here are some especially egregious reviews, exemplary of the points made above, of past submissions of mine.
+Here are some reviews, exemplary of the points made above, of past submissions of mine.
 Their sole purpose is to demonstrate where frustrations of systems researchers with the review process come from, so if you are familiar with this firsthand, feel free to [skip to the next section](#do-we-need-systems-research).

-### Examples of system paper reviews
+### Examples of system paper reviews: Laevo

 My very first submission, a [works-in-progress paper to CHI 2013]({{ site.baseurl }}{% link /assets/files/CHI2013-Laevo-submission.pdf %}), presented a window manager which "repurpose[s] the calendar metaphor to not only plan tasks, but also to provide an overview of ongoing tasks, allow switching between them, and reflecting on past tasks."
 But, this was not deemed novel enough since previous window managers also included temporal features, and though some novelty was recognized, the work was deemed too preliminary for a _works-in-progress_ submission (meta rating 2/5).
 The paper was based on my MSc thesis, representing half a year worth of work, and presented the design rational and initial evaluation of a fully-functioning system.